Dr Eric Clinton

 Research Assistant | e-mail: firstname.lastname@example.org

-Yvonne Kiely is a research assistant at DCU Centre for Family Business.
+Yvonne Kiely is a research assistant at DCU National Centre for Family Business.
 Yvonne's research background is in gender studies, the music industry, and feminist media research.
 In 2017 she received an MA in Journalism and Public Relations from Griffith College Dublin.
-A journalist in her spare time, Yvonne currently runs the music and media research website, Lazer Guided Reporter.
-A discussion on her MA research on gender in the music industry is due to be published by the online women's research publication, Women are Boring, in August 2018.
+A discussion on her experience as a researcher was published by the online women's research publication, Women are Boring, in August 2018.
+Yvonne runs the music and media research website, Lazer Guided Reporter, and she presented her research at the 2018 Centre for Critical Media Literacy Conference at Dublin Institute of Technology.

 Other associate investigators in the DCU Centre for Family Business are: